 Charity Contributions, Gifts as Tax Deduction

 For individual income tax returns, there are two deduction methods: itemized deductions and the standard deduction method.
-A comparison can be found here: standard versus itemized deduction.
 For a taxpayer to take a tax deduction for a charitable contribution, the itemized deduction Schedule A is required.

 A standardized deduction is a fixed dollar amount you are entitled to deduct from your income based on your personal filing status.
 With an itemized deduction, you list each item that qualifies for as a deduction.
 You can only claim one of these methods: standardized or itemized deduction on your tax return.
-Which deduction is best for you?
-The eFile.com tax app will calculate this for you and apply the one deduction method that is most tax-advantageous for you based on your information.
+In addition to either one of these, you can also take above-the-line deductions.
+It may be worth itemizing and claiming charitable donations if your total deductions are greater than the standard deduction.

 In order for your charitable donation to make a difference on your taxes, you will need to donate enough so that your total deductions are greater than your standard deduction.
 For example, as a single person, if your donation to charity, home mortgage deduction, retirement contributions, and medical expenses exceed $13,850, then you should itemize deductions and claim your charitable contributions.